 The UKIPO has created comparable rights registered before 01 January 2021.
 The UKIPO will contact owners if they need more information to support these rights.

 International trade mark registrations which designate the EU

-All international trade marks which have designated the EU will be protected in the UK as comparable UK trade marks.
-On 01 January 2021 a new comparable trade mark (IR) will be created for each international (EU) trade mark designation which has protected status immediately before 01 January 2021.
-Each new comparable trade mark (IR) will be treated as if applied for and registered under UK law.
+All international trade mark registrations which designated the EU prior to 01 January 2021 are protected in the UK as comparable UK trade marks.
+On 01 January 2021 a new comparable trade mark (IR) was created for each international (EU) trade mark designation which had protected status immediately before 01 January 2021.
+Each new comparable trade mark (IR) is treated as if applied for and registered under UK law.
 As such, it may be challenged, assigned, licensed or renewed separately from the original international registration.

-When the EU has been designated in an international registration more than once, a new comparable trade mark (IR) will be created for each designation.
-Where there are multiple trade marks created from a single international trade mark, each comparable trade mark (IR) will be independent.
+When the EU was designated in an international registration more than once, a new comparable trade mark (IR) has been created for each designation.
+Where there were multiple trade marks created from a single international trade mark, each comparable trade mark (IR) is independent.

-In these scenarios, the filing and registration date given to the comparable trade mark (IR) will correspond to the date on which protection in the EU was conferred.
+In these scenarios, the filing and registration date given to the comparable trade mark (IR) corresponds to the date on which protection in the EU was conferred.

-Where EU protection was obtained as a result of a subsequent designation, the relevant date of the comparable trade mark (IR) will be the date on which the subsequent designation was recorded in the international register.
+Where EU protection was obtained as a result of a subsequent designation, the relevant date of the comparable trade mark (IR) is the date on which the subsequent designation was recorded in the international register.

-New comparable trade marks (IR) will be created at no cost to the holder ensuring minimal administrative and cost burdens.
+New comparable trade marks (IR) were created at no cost to the holder ensuring minimal administrative and cost burdens.

-To identify UK rights created in respect of international registrations (which designated the EU), the number allocated to the comparable trade mark will be the last 8 characters of the international trade mark prefixed with "UK008".
+To identify UK rights created in respect of international registrations (which designated the EU), the number allocated to the comparable trade mark is the last eight characters of the international trade mark prefixed with "UK008".